Top tips to improve your warehouse storage system

-This will help you to replenish stock when appropriate, reduce instances of miscommunication and take the necessary action in an event of a disruption.
+This will help you replenish stock when appropriate, reduce instances of miscommunication, and take the necessary action in the event of a disruption.

 Here at OSE, we offer vast warehouse and storage premises that can flexibly accommodate all sizes of parcel, pallet, or document.